 Ten years ago, the world was a different place.
-We were all watching prime time TV daily, playing Angry Birds on our first-generation iPads and downloading Limewire music to our MP3 players.
+We were all watching prime time TV daily.
+Some of us were playing Angry Birds on our first-generation iPads and downloading Limewire music to our MP3 players.

-The number of internet users has quadrupled in the last 10 years and eCommerce sales account for the majority of retail sales across the board.
+The number of internet users has quadrupled in the last 10 years, and eCommerce sales account for the majority of retail sales across the board.
 It's fair to say that kids these days aren't putting on their best graphic tees, Nike high tops and tightest skinny jeans to walk around Westfield for 3 hours.
-They're sitting at home in front of Netflix and adding items to their carts on iPhone 11's.
+They're sitting at home in front of Netflix and adding items to their carts on iPhone 11.

 The way people shop today has presented some major hurdles for businesses and marketing agencies.
 So, let's review some of the biggest changes that have forsaken the marketing world over the last decade; for better and for worse.

-The closest we got to an “influencer” was a celebrity in a TV commercial and maybe some cool kids on MySpace.
-Back then, YouTube was just starting to build a community of creators who got regular views (most of whom are now millionaires) which paved the way for advertising on the platform.
+The closest we got to an 'influencer' was a celebrity in a TV commercial and maybe some cool kids on MySpace.
+Back then, YouTube was just starting to build a community of creators.
+These creators got regular views which paved the way for advertising on the platform.
 In exchange, many of these early creators are now millionaires.

 People don't have to waste time driving from store to store to find what they want anymore, they just have to Google it.
 That is why it is so important to have a fully functional, well designed, search engine optimised site.
 If a person is searching for something relevant to your business, you want your website to be at the forefront of search results.

 The potential to achieve more conversions with a good site is monumental.
 If you're reading this and thinking, "crap, my website hasn't been updated since 2004!" you need a web developer.
 Stat!
-Thankfully, the Refuel team can help with that, so you can book a meeting with us, here.
+Thankfully, the Refuel team can help with that, so you can book a meeting with us here.

-Thanks to those pesky new smartphone users, Google also moved to a mobile-first search index, now ranking your site based on how it appears on a mobile.
+Thanks to those pesky new smartphone users, Google also moved to a mobile-first search index, now ranking your site based on how it appears on mobile.

-However, there are a few key concepts that have emerged in the last 10 years that have made websites what they are today.
+Yet, there are a few key concepts that have emerged in the last 10 years that have made websites what they are today.

-Chatbots are little messenger boxes that can be programmed to pop up on your website at a certain time when someone visits your website.
-You can pick what you want to say or what kind of information you want to capture and it can reply to your visitors in real-time, or notify you to jump in on the conversation.
-This trend gained major traction when it became easier to implement chatbots with software like Drift.
+Chatbots are little messenger boxes that can be programmed to pop up on your website at a particular time when someone visits your site.
+You can pick what you want to say or what kind of information you want to capture.
+The chatbot can reply to your visitors in real-time, or notify you to jump in on the conversation.
+This trend gained traction when it became put in place chatbots with software like Drift.

 Pillar pages are great for your SEO and are basically designed to showcase your authority in a subject to both visitors and Google.

-You can now automate your entire marketing process to the point where you just have to give the software the instructions and it will do the rest.
-I won't get into specifics, but marketing software has evolved significantly in the last 10 years.
+You can now automate your entire marketing process to the point where you give the software the instructions, and it will do the rest.
+I won't get into specifics, but marketing technologies have evolved significantly in the last 10 years.

 It is predicted that 50% of all online searches will be via a voice-activated device by 2020.
 This is still a very new concept and in many ways, an uncharted territory when it comes to marketing.

-There are AI SEO software providers available to make it easier for your web content to be found through devices like Google Home and Amazon Alexa or just the humble smartphone.
-However, it’s hard to say how this method will progress in the next few years and what is the best way to market through voice search.
+There are artificial intelligence SEO software providers available now.
+They aim to make it easier for your web content to be found through devices like Google Home and Amazon Alexa or just the humble smartphone.
+Improvements in natural language processing and machine learning make voice search more reliable.
+This leads to more use!

 If you're not sure where your business is heading in 2020, be sure to book an exploratory call with us to see what we can do for you!
-It's our job to stay ahead of the trends and you can rely on us to keep your business thriving in the new decade!
+It's our job to stay ahead of the trends, and you can rely on us to keep your business thriving in the new decade!